Quora vs Yahoo Answers: Which Q&A Site is Better for Your Business?

 Yet over the years Quora actually managed to compete with the initially much larger competitor from Yahoo.

-Due to overall bad decisions over at Yahoo that decimated the worth of the former Web giant and a solid search based long term strategy over at Quora by now the two sites compete on eye level.
+Due to overall bad decisions over at Yahoo that decimated the worth of the former Web giant and a solid search based long term strategy over at Quora by 2021 the startup has replaced Yahoo Answers completely.

 Still Quora is not for everybody.
-It’s very difficult to use without a lot of effort: thus I ask you to consider both sites for popularizing your online presence.
+It’s very difficult to use without a lot of effort: thus I ask you to consider whether it’s a good venue for popularizing your online presence.

-You Don’t Have to Be an Expert on Yahoo Answers
+You Have to Be an Expert on Quora

 I’ve been on Quora for a few years by now and have tested it for some of my projects as well.
 To make it short: it did not work for me.
 Why?

-It took me a lot of time to create content specifically for Quora and it even got featured on their newsletters yet the traffic outcome was meager at best.
+It took me a lot of time to create content specifically for Quora and it even got featured on their newsletters yet the traffic outcome was basically non-existent.
+Any outgoing links were either hidden from view or ignored by Quora users.

-I’m not a Yahoo Answers expert but I have advised small business owners to participate there in the past.
+I’m not a Quora expert but I have advised small business owners to be cautious of it in the past.
 Why?

-Let me point out the reasons why using Yahoo Answers might still work for you.
-As Quora is so popular among the cool crowd now I’d like to compare it with Yahoo Answers.
+Let me point out the reasons why using Quora might still not work for you.
+As Quora is so popular now I’d like to compare it with Yahoo Answers.
 Does Quora have the same benefits or offer other advantages?

 Who uses the site?